Azure/azure-sdk-for-python/sdk/purview/azure-purview-catalog/swagger/README.md

-# Azure Blob Storage for Python
+# Azure Purview for Python

 > see https://aka.ms/autorest